LatticeQCD/AnalysisToolbox/docs/_sources/glossary/latqcdtools.physics.referenceScales.md.txt

     Args:
         beta (float)
-        year (int): year that parameterization was determined
+        year (int/str): year that parameterization was determined

     Returns:
         float: r0/a